Microsoft/azure-docs.nl-nl/articles/azure-maps/set-android-map-styles.md

     //Amount of pixel buffer around the bounding box to provide extra space around the bounding box. padding(20),

-    //The maximium zoom level the map will zoom-in to when animating from one location to another on the map. maxZoom(14)
+    //The maximum zoom level the map will zoom-in to when animating from one location to another on the map. maxZoom(14)
 )
 ```

 ::: zone-end

-Houd er rekening mee dat de hoogte-breedte verhouding van een selectie vakje mogelijk niet gelijk is aan de hoogte-breedte verhouding van de kaart, omdat de kaart vaak het volledige begrenzingsvak van het vak weergeeft, maar meestal alleen nauw keurig verticaal of horizon taal is.
+De hoogte-breedte verhouding van een selectie kader kan niet gelijk zijn aan de hoogte-breedte verhouding van de kaart, omdat de kaart vaak het volledige begrenzingsvak van het vak weergeeft, maar meestal alleen nauw keurig verticaal of horizon taal is.

 ## <a name="next-steps"></a>Volgende stappen